 Facial Recognition: Facial recognition is one of the features included in Cisco’s cognitive collaboration strategy.
 It allows people to automatically join a meeting just by walking into a meeting room.

 People Insights: In a Webex Meeting or conversation, people can access information about the other individuals that they’re communicating with through People Insights.
 People Insights are profiles created by Cisco that highlight important information about the attendees in a meeting.

-Webex App Hub: The Webex App Hub is an environment where you can find applications and tools that are specifically designed to integrate with your Cisco Webex Teams experience.
+Webex App Hub: The Webex App Hub is an environment where you can find applications and tools that are specifically designed to integrate with your Cisco Webex experience.

-Webex Devices: Cisco has a specific selection of hardware and endpoint devices that have been created for use with Cisco Webex Teams and Meetings.
+Webex Devices: Cisco has a specific selection of hardware and endpoint devices that have been created for use with Cisco Webex and Meetings.
 Devices include tools like the Cisco Webex Board.

 Webex Hybrid Services: Webex Hybrid Services allow businesses to bridge the gap between on-premises and cloud-based services to smooth the transition that companies make to the cloud and improve return on investment.
-You can integrate your cloud-based Webex Teams client with an on-premises calling system or a variety of conferencing services.
+You can integrate your cloud-based Webex client with an on-premises calling system or a variety of conferencing services.

 Webex Room Kit: The Webex Room Kit is a series of tools designed to help businesses create collaborative rooms for meetings.
 The room kit includes things like the Webex Board – an interactive whiteboard, and conferencing tools.

 Member: Member is the term used to refer to a standard default role given to new users invited to a Slack workspace.
 Members can also be given other roles, like administrators.